Pro100Boh/FoodDelivery/README.md

 In addition to pizza, you can also order drinks, desserts and more.
 The combined account will help you to save your orders and information about them.

+## Potential users:
+Hungry people who want in a few clicks order some food

 ## Requirements:
 - Android 5.0 or later
 - Internet connection